james-cnz/moodle-format_multitopic/docs/roadmap.md

 ### Known issues

-* Setting access restrictions on pages does not effectively prevent access to activities in contained subpages or topics.
-* Changing section name isn't immediately reflected in tabs.
 * Reorganising sections or moving activities doesn't change activity dates.
 * Sections don't drag and drop immediately after non-AJAX move.
 * When max sections is reached, add page tabs are still shown, but add topic links aren't (inconsistency).